dfelinto/blender-manual/manual/modeling/modifiers/introduction.rst

       and keeps the modifier in the modifier stack.
       This is only available with modifiers that do not affect the topology (typically, *Deform* modifiers only).

+   .. _bpy.ops.object.modifier_copy:

+   Duplicate :kbd:`Shift-D`
+      Creates a duplicate of the modifier just below current one in the stack.

    .. _bpy.ops.object.modifier_copy_to_selected:

    Copy to Selected
       Copies the modifier from the :term:`Active` object to all selected objects.

-   Duplicate :kbd:`Shift-D`
-      Creates a duplicate of the modifier just below current one in the stack.
+   .. _bpy.ops.object.modifier_move_to_index:

    Move to First/Last
       Moves the modifier to the first or last position in the modifier stack.

+.. _bpy.ops.object.modifier_remove:

 Delete :kbd:`X`, :kbd:`Delete`
    Delete the modifier.